TheOnlySilverClaw/Valdala/README.md

 ### Formatting

-We generally follow the official Zig style guide: https://ziglang.org/documentation/0.14.0/#Style-Guide
+I generally follow the official Zig style guide: https://ziglang.org/documentation/0.15.2.

+However, I do not use `zig fmt` because it's driving me crazy.

-Additionally, please make use of extra line breaks after function signatures and between bigger blocks of logic.
+Please make use of extra line breaks after function signatures and between bigger blocks of logic.

 Try to avoid abbreviations unless the names would get really unwieldy otherwise.